ColtonSilvaonKnoxKontor/Enscrambled/README.md

 # Features

-Keyboard interrupt blocked (ctrl+z, ctrl+c)
+- Keyboard interrupt blocked (ctrl+z, ctrl+c)

-Prevents *top software from executing (htop, btop, or any task managers)
+- Prevents *top software from executing (htop, btop, or any task managers)

-Auto-delete all encrypted files if the user close the terminal
+- Auto-delete all encrypted files if the user close the terminal

+- Required to execute as root user

 # Work in Progress

-Auto-install required dependencies
+- Auto-install required dependencies

-Sudo required prompt

-Block shutdown/reboot signal from executing
+- Block shutdown/reboot signal from executing

-(FAIL) Can detatch to terminal and can relaunch itself to a new terminal session
+- (FAIL) Can detatch to terminal and can relaunch itself to a new terminal session

-Multi-thread (Not too stress on CPU)
+- Multi-thread (Not too stress on CPU)

-Thread/Process revival
+- Thread/Process revival

-Improve text design
+ - Improve text design

-Pretend to be a real specific software
+- Pretend to be a real specific software

 # How to harvest password from binary
 You may use simple text editor to inspect and find the correct password.
 Most junk password consists of Unicode's UTF-8 character so you must set them to easily find it.